 In Japan, it was part of a Christmas-themed Sega Saturn console bundle and not sold separately, however it was packaged in a plastic jewel case like the majority of the Japanese Saturn library.
 In fact, the Japanese Christmas NiGHTS clearly states "only this winter" on the box, and has always been treated as a limited edition of the game.

-In North America the game was given away with the purchase of select Saturn games such as Daytona USA: Championship Circuit Edition.
+In North America the game was distributed with the January 1997 editions of Ultra Game Players and Next Generation magazines (with a combined circulation of roughly 100,000 from 15,000 retail outlets), as well as being made available for free rental at Blockbuster Video locations in America.
+Later the game was given away with the purchase of select Saturn games such as Daytona USA: Championship Circuit Edition.
 These versions were distributed in a cardboard slip case to cut costs, much like many early Saturn bundles.
-The game was also available for rent at Blockbuster Video locations in America.

 Christmas NiGHTS was also included in the PlayStation 2 version of NiGHTS into Dreams.
 The Saturn disc can also be accessed via a Windows PC for extra content, similar to other Sonic Team games.